Skip to main content

 ScenarioReAct modestructured_llm_call pathNotes

-OpenAI (any model)_run_nativenative_fcFull support, no caveats
+OpenAI (any model)_run_nativenative_fcFull support

 Anthropic (no thinking)_run_nativenative_fcFull support